WFT’s Landon Collins Shows Progress After Achilles Injury

 READ MORE: Landon At Linebacker?

-WFT coach Ron Rivera said last month that Collins was speaking for himself when he said he wasn't going to linebacker.
+WFT coach Ron Rivera said last month that Collins was speaking for himself when he said he wasn't planning on going to linebacker.

-Clearly Washington is interested in making that happen.
-Ultimately, does Collins have a choice in the matter?
+But now coordinator Jack Del Rio is suggesting that Collins is a safety.

 READ MORE: Has Rivera Talked With Landon?